solliancenet/microsoft-mysql-developer-guide/artifacts/Misc/02_MigrateDatabase.md

    1. Select **Server->Data Import**
    2. Select **Import from Self-Contained File**
    3. Select the `C:\temp\ContosoStore\export.sql` file
-   4. Select **Start Import**, you should now have the database imported into Azure MySQL
+   4. Select **Start Import**, after a few momemts, the database will be imported into Azure MySQL

 ### Using PhpMyAdmin (InApp)